WWW: What, When, Where to Compute-in-Memory: Experimental Setup

 \subsection{Baseline Architecture}

 The baseline architecture consists of a single SM connected to main memory, akin to a GPU processing core, as shown in Fig. \ref{fig:intro}.
 Here, each sub-core in an SM consists of $16 \times 16$ processing elements (PEs) to perform MAC operations, representing tensor-core-like operations.
+Note that a GPU consists of hundreds of such SMs, resulting in overall peak performance of the order of PFLOPS, while our baseline architecture consists of only 1 SM.
 Further, we consider INT-8 precision, 45nm technology and 1GHz frequency of operation in all evaluations.
 INT-8 is chosen for its acceptable accuracy in ML inference tasks\cite{nagel2019data,dettmers2022llm}.
 The cache capacity of register file (RF) and shared memory (SMEM) are assumed to be $4 \times 4~KB$ and $256~KB$ respectively.
 The bandwidth for SMEM and DRAM are taken as $42B$/cycle and $32B$/cycle.
 The energy cost of different components is displayed in Table \ref{tab:exp-energy}.